2011 Cricket World Cup final: Sri Lanka

 Sri Lanka qualified for the knockouts with a second-place finish in Group A. They won four of their six games, suffered a defeat against Pakistan and the match against Australia was washed out.
 Being level on points with Australia, they were placed second in the group due to their better net run rate.

 Sri Lanka had clinically demolished England in the quarter final, defeating them by 10 wickets.
-Both the Sri Lankan openers, Tillakaratne Dilshan and Upul Tharanga made unbeaten centuries and put up a world-record stand for the first wicket in a World Cup.
+Both the Sri Lankan openers, Tillakaratne Dilshan and Warushavithana Upul Tharanga made unbeaten centuries and put up a world-record stand for the first wicket in a World Cup.
 The New Zealand semi-final was more keenly contested, but was still won with relative ease by Sri Lanka, and hence they entered their second consecutive World Cup final after 2007.
 The matches showcased the effective unconventional bowling of pace spearhead Lasith Malinga, restrictive fielding, and the batting prowess of the Sri Lankan top order.